emc-mongoose/mongoose-base/CONTRIBUTING.md

   * Abstract implementation should be named as `FooBase`
   * Default concrete implementation should be names as `FooImpl`
 * Any field/local variable should be *final* if possible
+* Use `var` (the type inference introduced in Java 10) where possible instead of explicit types

 ## 5.2.
 Exception Handling